Moved blocks are typically used after importing existing infrastructure into Terraform to reorganize resources without destroying them.

 }Both arguments use Terraform's resource addressing syntax and must refer to the same kind of object.
 The addresses can refer to:

-aws_instance.exampleaws_instance.example[0] or aws_instance.example["primary"]module.networkingmodule.networking.aws_vpc.mainThe moved block works seamlessly within the standard Terraform workflow.
+aws_instance.exampleaws_instance.example[0] or aws_instance.example["primary"]module.networkingmodule.networking.aws_vpc.mainThe moved block fits into the standard Terraform workflow.
 When you run terraform plan after adding moved blocks, Terraform:

-# aws_instance.old_name has moved to aws_instance.new_nameDuring terraform apply, these state updates become permanent.
-No actual infrastructure changes occur – only the state mapping changes.
-This integration with the normal workflow makes moved blocks automation-friendly and compatible with CI/CD pipelines, unlike manual state manipulation commands.
+# aws_instance.old_name has moved to aws_instance.new_nameDuring terraform apply, those state updates become permanent.
+Nothing happens to the real infrastructure; only the state mapping changes.
+Because they run in the normal workflow, moved blocks are automation-friendly and work in CI/CD pipelines, which manual state commands don't.

 When you need to rename a resource for better clarity or consistency: